 For Glory of State, Primacy of Science

 Charlie Rose concluded a thirteen part series on science earlier this week, with another interesting episode, "The Imperative of Science".
-Sharing his table were Paul Nurse, who shared the Nobel Prize of Physiology or Medicine in 2001 and is currently President of Rockefeller University; Bruce Alberts, a biochemist, author of texts like the definitive Molecular Biology of the Cell, former two time president of the National Academy of Sciences and Editor-in-chief of the journal Science; Lisa Randall, Harvard particle physicist and author; physicist Shirley Ann Jackson who is the President of Rensselaer Polytechnic Institute; and Harold Varmus, who shared the 1989 Nobel Prize in Physiology or Medicine, headed the NIH through a heady science period and is now the president of Memorial Sloan-Kettering Cancer Center.
+Sharing his table were Paul Nurse, who shared the Nobel Prize of Physiology or Medicine in 2001 and is currently President of Rockefeller University, Bruce Alberts, a biochemist, author of texts like the definitive Molecular Biology of the Cell, former two time president of the National Academy of Sciences and Editor-in-chief of the journal Science; Lisa Randall, Harvard particle physicist and author; physicist Shirley Ann Jackson, who is the President of Rensselaer Polytechnic Institute, and Harold Varmus, who shared the 1989 Nobel Prize in Physiology or Medicine, headed the NIH through a heady science period and is now the president of Memorial Sloan-Kettering Cancer Center.
 The focus was the importance of science and it naturally was an interesting, convivial, and lively, if general, discussion.

 The group discussed various ways to reinvigorate American science as was done with focus and enterprise after Sputnik.
 Perhaps a problem like global warming could rouse national science spirit, they said.
-(Coincidentally, Al Gore applied the frog allegory to this problem in An Inconvenient Truth)
+(Coincidentally, Al Gore applied the same frog allegory to global warming in he movie "An Inconvenient Truth")

 The scientists expressed nervous concern that our leaders be able to "connect the dots".
 A president needs to lead the nation to an understanding of science's central place in society and needs to focus attention on fundamentals like education and funding in order to assure both the nation's preeminence in science and increased public understanding of science.
 Politicians need to support science in a broad cross-disciplinary way, they said.
 The goal should not be to tackle a series of individual problems but to recognize the commonalities across disciplines and build a foundation upon which science progress thrives with long-term bipartisan support.